Vice-Chair and Professor of Public Policy

-Manisha Shah is Vice-Chair and Associate Professor of Public Policy at the UCLA Luskin School of Public Affairs.
-She is also a Faculty Research Associate at the National Bureau of Economic Research, a Faculty Affiliate at UC Berkeley’s Center for Effective Global Action and The Abdul Latif Jameel Poverty Action Lab, and a Research Fellow at the Institute for the Study of Labor.
+Manisha Shah is Vice-Chair and Professor of Public Policy at the UCLA Luskin School of Public Affairs.
+She is also a Faculty Research Associate at the National Bureau of Economic Research, a Faculty Affiliate at UC Berkeley’s Center for Effective Global Action, The Abdul Latif Jameel Poverty Action Lab, and The Bureau for Research and Economic Analysis of Development, and a Research Fellow at the Institute for the Study of Labor.
 She received her Ph.D. in agricultural and resource economics from UC Berkeley.

 Shah is a development economist whose primary research and teaching interests lie at the intersection of applied microeconomics, health, and development.
 She has written several papers on the economics of sex markets in order to learn how more effective policies and programs can be deployed to slow the spread of HIV/AIDS and other sexually transmitted infections.
 She also works in the area of child health and education.
 Shah has been the PI on various impact evaluations and randomized controlled trials and is currently leading projects in Tanzania, Indonesia, and India.
 She has also worked extensively in Ecuador and Mexico.
 Her research has been supported by Bill and Melinda Gates Foundation, William and Flora Hewlett Foundation, the World Bank, and the National Science Foundation among others.